israel81boot/Portfolio-D/README.md

 # PORTFOLIO
-This is my web page where you can get more information and know me better.
-The materiel used to build this page is HTML, CSS, bootstrap and Javascript.
+With this simple web page, you have access to a general knowledge of my skills through some of my projects.
+Each project has a particulary with differente technogies used.

 # how it work
 To the top right, you got tree pages, you can click on each word to get inside the page.
-In the portfolio page you have 4 bottoms (where you can click) describing each project you can view. let see this, and get in touch!
+In the portfolio page you have 4 bottoms (where you can click) describing each project that you can view. let see this, and get in touch!

 ## Technologies
 - Html